ShayanDodge/FELINES-Lightning-Forecast/README.md

 ### 📦 REPOSITORY CONTENT

+This repository provides the complete implementation of Phase 1, including datasets, models, and reproducible experimentation pipelines.

-This repository contains:
+It contains:

-  • Simulation datasets (Old + New scenarios)
-  • Preprocessing pipeline
+• **Simulation Datasets**
-  • Three Deep Learning architectures
-  • Training and evaluation scripts
-  • Robustness testing utilities

-This release includes:

-  • The Old Scenario (Benchmark Case Study)
-    A simplified 10-km single-conductor transmission line
+  - *Old Scenario* — A benchmark 10-km single-conductor
-    used to implement and compare the three proposed Deep Learning approaches (FFDM, FTDM, MTDM)
-    under controlled simulation conditions.
+    transmission line used to implement and compare the three proposed Deep Learning approaches (FFDM, FTDM, MTDM) under controlled conditions.
+  - *New Scenario* — A realistic 2-km three-phase medium-voltage

-  • The New Scenario (Realistic Distribution Line Case) A 2-km three-phase medium-voltage distribution system including surge arresters and nonlinear components.
-    In this realistic configuration, only the best-performing method (MTDM) is evaluated, following its superior performance in the benchmark study.
+    distribution system including surge arresters and nonlinear components.
+In this configuration, only the best-performing model (MTDM) is evaluated, following its superior benchmark results.

-  • Deep Learning Architectures
+• **Deep Learning Architectures**
-    Full implementation of the three regression models:
+  Full implementations of the three regression models:
-      - FFDM (Full Frequency Domain Method)
+  - FFDM — Full Frequency Domain Method
-      - FTDM (Full Time Domain Method)
+  - FTDM — Full Time Domain Method
-      - MTDM (Modified Time Domain Method) with MTDM selected as the final model for the high-fidelity scenario.
+  - MTDM — Modified Time Domain Method
+  with MTDM selected as the reference model for the high-fidelity scenario.

+• **Preprocessing and Feature Engineering Pipeline**
+  Signal conditioning, dimensionality reduction, and adaptive time-domain compression routines.

-  • Reproducible Training and Evaluation Scripts Complete preprocessing, feature engineering, 10-fold cross-validation, performance metrics, and robustness analysis pipelines to ensure full reproducibility of the published results.
+• **Training and Evaluation Framework**
+  10-fold cross-validation, performance metrics, and robustness analysis utilities ensuring full reproducibility of the published results.

 ### 📊  DATASETS